 Each Fund is liable to UK corporation tax (at the current special rate of 20%) on all types of income (except dividends from UK resident companies and certain dividends from non-UK resident companies).
-However, it is able to deduct all interest distributions and other allowable expenses.
+However, it is able to deduct all interest distributions (as yearly interest) and other allowable expenses.